Last Updated on by

 For the beginner barista, there are a couple of features to help them improve their skills.

-- The shot clock will help timing the shot instead of the visual inspection, or volumetric approximation.
+- The shot clock will help to time the shot instead of the visual inspection, or volumetric approximation.

 - The pressure gauge measures the pressure during pulling, so you have the chance to see if your tamping/grinding size ratio is correct.
 Too much tamping and the shot will pull too slowly.
 Too coarse the grind and the shot will be too weak, and there will be no crema.